rvennam/istio101/workshop/exercise-1/README.md

     ```shell
     ibmcloud ks workers $MYCLUSTER
-    ibmcloud ks worker get <worker_ID>
     ```

-3. Validate access to your cluster.

-    a.
-View nodes in the cluster.
+3. Validate access to your cluster by viewing the nodes in the cluster.

     ```shell
     kubectl get node
-    ```

-    b.
-View services, deployments, and pods.

-    ```shell
-    kubectl get svc,deploy,po --all-namespaces
     ```

 ## Clone the lab repo